 Evaluate Combinations of Attributes and Groups

 Please note that both mechanisms allow you to exclude individual users, and that attributes can only come from the Okta user profile.
 So if you want to evaluate attributes from WD, AD, or other sources, map them to the Okta user profile attributes first.

-- Specify a single Okta group in which the user should be placed if the rule condition is met.
+- Specify single or multiple Okta groups in which the user should be placed if the rule condition is met, as shown below.

-- If needed, specify any users that should be excluded from the rule in the Exclude Users field under Options.
+- If needed, specify any users that should be excluded from the rule in the Exclude Users field under Options, as shown below

-- Use the Preview field to preview how your rule will execute.
+- Use the Preview field to preview how your rule will execute, as shown below.

 - When finished, click the Save Rule button.

 After your rule is created and saved, it is inactive by default.
 Once activated, it will run across your entire user population.
 The new rule then runs on a particular user as its profile is updated via import, direct updating, or other changes.